ioBroker/ioBroker.docs/docs/en/install/virtualbox.md

 Recording108.jpg

-Partition Disk 1: We choose GUIDED – USE FULL DISK Recording109.jpg
+Partition Disk 1: We select GUIDED - USE FULL DISK Recording109.jpg

 Hard disk partitioning 2: We select our hard disk from Recording110.jpg